Gokule7/visual-product-Recognition/README.md

 - Mobile app version
 - Advanced filtering (by category, price range, etc.)

+## 🚀 Online Deployment

+This application is ready to be deployed online!
+We've configured it for:

+### Backend: Render
+- Automatic builds from GitHub
+- Pre-configured with `render.yaml`
+- Includes feature cache building
+- Free tier available

+### Frontend: Netlify
+- One-click deployment
+- Environment variable support
+- Pre-configured with `netlify.toml`
+- Automatic builds from GitHub

+**📖 Complete Deployment Guide:** See [DEPLOYMENT_ONLINE.md](DEPLOYMENT_ONLINE.md) for step-by-step instructions.

+**Quick Start:**
+1. Push code to GitHub ✅ (Already done!)
+2. Deploy backend to Render (5-10 minutes)
+3. Deploy frontend to Netlify (2-3 minutes)
+4. Update environment variables
+5. Your app is live! 🎉

 ## Dataset

 This project uses the Visual Product Recognition Challenge 2023 dataset from AI Crowd.
 The gallery contains 1000+ product images with unique identifiers.